The other day, a blogger in one of my Facebook groups asked an alarming question.

 Well, the answer is to have a self-hosted blog.

-I’ll get into this more later on, but when I opened this creative blogging biz, I chose to go with a self-hosted WordPress blog.
+I’ll get into this more later on, but when I started my money-making blog, I chose to go with a self-hosted WordPress blog.

 When you’re a new blogger, you have so many options when it comes to blogging platforms.